United Basketball

-Yoast United is a Dutch basketball club based in Bemmel, Gelderland.
-Established in 2020, the team plays in the BNXT League, the highest level of basketball in the Netherlands.
+United Basketball, for sponsorship reasons known as QSTA United, is a Dutch basketball club based in Bemmel, Gelderland.
+Established in 2020, the team plays in the Promotiedivisie, after being relegated from the BNXT League following the 2024–25 season.
 Home games are played at De Kooi, which has a capacity of 650 people.

 History

 The organization was founded in May 2020 under the temporary name of Basketball Community Gelderland with the aim of bringing back professional basketball to the province of Gelderland.
 Since the folding of Matrixx Magixx in 2014, the province had been without a club in the first-tier Dutch Basketball League (DBL).

 On 5 August, the club announced it was taking the step to the DBL and had acquired a provisional license for the 2020–21 season.
 On 9 August, the club announced Matthew Otten as its first head coach.
 On 13 August, the club signed its first player in American Kaleb Warner.
-Yoast SEO signed a three-year contract to become main sponsor of the team, which was named Yoast United.
-On 4 October, Yoast United won its first-ever DBL game away against BAL Weert, 91–59.
+Yoast SEO signed a three-year contract to become main sponsor of the team, which was named Yoast United for its inaugural season.
+On 4 October, 2021, Yoast United won its first-ever DBL game away against BAL Weert, 91–59.

 United had an incredible 2021 Dutch Cup campaign in its debut season.
 It defeated favored Donar and Landstede Hammers in the quarter- and semifinals.
 Point guard Austin Luke, also assists leader of the DBL, led the team with 52 points in the semifinal that was won after overtime.
 In the final, Yoast lost to eight-seeded BAL.

 Starting from the 2021–22 season, United plays in the BNXT League, in which the national leagues of Belgium and the Netherlands are combined.
 Head coach Otten signed with Donar Groningen, and Paul Vervaeck signed a 2-year contract to become his successor.

+In June 2024, United announced it had signed a sponsorship agreement with QSTA and will be named QSTA United starting from the 2024–25 season.
+That season, United finished in the last place and was officially relegated from the league, and then opted to play in the second-level Promotiedivisie starting from 2025–26.